-Mr. Hoffman had previously remarked that young people who gave way to the infamous practice of masturbation, were by degrees deprived of the faculties of the soul, particularly their memory, and became quite incapable of study †.
+Mr. Hoffman had previously remarked that young people who gave way to the infamous practice of masturbation, were by degrees deprived of the faculties of the foul, particularly their memory, and became quite incapable of itudy +.

-Mr. Lewis & describes all these ills.
-I shall not in this place transcribe any more of his work than what relates to those of the soul.

-- All the ills that are occasioned by excesses - with women, more quickly follow in youth, - the abominable practice of feminal pollution, and which it would be difficult to paint in co- - lours fo glaring as they merit, a practice to - which youth devote themselves, without be- - ing acquainted with the enormity of the crime. - and all the ills which are its physical confe- - quences t.
-The foul is fensible of all bodily dif- - orders, but particularly of those which arise from - this cause.
-The most clouded, melancholy, in- - difference, (might one not fay even aversion?) - for all pleasures, the impossibility of sharing - ' in the conversation of company, wherein they - are always absent; the thought of their own - unhappiness; the despair which arises from - annapplies; the despair which aries from - confidering themselves as the architects of - ' their own mifery, and the necessity of renoun- - cing the felicities of marriage, are the fluctuating ideas which compel these miserable obiects to sequester themselves from the world, and happy are those who do not put the finishing hand to their existence .'
+Mr. Lewis & describes all these ills. not in this place transcribe any more of his work than what relates to those of the foul.
+6 All the ills that are occasioned by excesses with women, more quickly follow in youth, the abominable practice of feminal pollution, and which it would be difficult to paint in co-Iours fo glaring as they merit, a practice to which youth devote themselves, without be-' ing acquainted with the enormity of the crime, and all the ills which are its physical confequences t.
+The foul is fensible of all bodily diforders, but particularly of those which arise from this cause.
+The most clouded, melancholy, indifference, (might one not say even aversion?) for all pleasures, the impossibility of sharing in the conversation of company, wherein they are always absent; the thought of their own unhappiness; the despair which arises from confidering themselves as the architects of their own mifery, and the necessity of renouncing the felicities of marriage, are the fluctuating ideas which compel these miserable oband happy are those who do not put the finishing hand to their existence .'